National Institute for Health and Care Research (NIHR) and the Academy of Medical Royal Colleges (AoMRC) Clinician Researcher Credentials Framework

 Each stage of the Framework consists of 60 credits, which equates to approximately 600 learning hours.
-At Postgraduate Certificate and Postgraduate Diploma level, the learner activities comprise teaching, supervision time, self-directed study, workplace learning and preparation and completion of assignments.
+At Postgraduate Certificate and Postgraduate Diploma level, the learner activities comprise directed online learning, supervision time, self-directed study and preparation and completion of assignments.
+Learners will also spend approximately 50-100 hours in the Postgraduate Certificate and 70-150 hours in the Postgraduate Diploma undertaking the workplace-based tasks in the RPE module.
 At Master’s level learners will complete a dissertation based on a research project.

 The diagram below provides a simplified overview of the Framework.